brevzin/cpp_proposals/3294_code_injection/code-injection.md

 :::

 The logic here is that `fwd2!(x)` is syntactic sugar for `inject(fwd2(^{ x }))`.
 We're taking a page out of Rust's book and suggesting that invoking a "macro" with an exclamation point does the injection.
 Seems nice to both have convenient syntax for token manipulation and a syntactic marker for it on the call-site.

+The first revision of this paper used the placeholder syntax `@tokens x` to declare the parameter of `fwd2`, but it turns out that this is just a token sequence - so it can just have type `std::meta::info`.
+The call-site syntax of `fwd2!` should be all you need to request tokenization.

 We would have to figure out what we would want `fwd2!(std::pair<int, int>{1, 2})` to do.
 One of the issues of C macros is not understand C++ token syntax, so this argument would have to be parenthesized.
 But if we want to operate on the token level, this seems like a given.